One Of Yellowstone’s Best Kept Secrets? Jobs!

 Mancini isn’t alone in finding that national park jobs cross off many of the items on retirees’ “wish list” for the next phase of their lives – adventure, a unique work-life balance, immersing in nature, finding serenity by unplugging from the “real world,” and connecting with others who feel similarly.

-In 2018, we hired more than 3,000 summer seasonal workers for its in-park operations.
+Every year, we hire more than 3,000 summer seasonal workers for our in-park operations.
 The nine lodges, five campgrounds, and associated restaurants, gift shops, and tours require a substantial staff.
-In 2019, we’re looking to fill seasonal slots across lodging, food and beverage, reservations, retail, interpretive tour guides, accounting, and maintenance.
+We’re always looking to fill seasonal slots across lodging, food and beverage, reservations, retail, interpretive tour guides, accounting, and maintenance.

 There are positions for people of all ages and backgrounds, though there is a certain mindset that seems common to those who find seasonal park work a good fit.
 We’re looking for workers who have a commitment to helping others, respect for individuals and an appreciation of the natural environment.
 Applicants who can work for the majority of the season (April to October) are given priority.